Chris-Liebheart/pd_project-M4/README.md

 ## structure
 - data: have are composed by one data.xlsx file and and diagram with relational model of the estructure of database.
 - server: in my server are the opretions with the crud. at the time conecting with database and run the port of the project.
-- src: db.js this file import the dependiencies that are necesary in our project. also have the routes that are esentials. have the import
+- src: db.js this file import the dependiencies that are necesary in our project. also have the routes that are esentials. have the import_excel.js that conect the excel file and become in csv file that charge part of the logical of database.